DaniGuardiola/rpc-anywhere/docs/2-built-in-transports.md

 ): RPCTransport;
 ```

 Create RPCs between a content script and a service worker, using browser runtime ports.
-TODO: add links.

-**Example**
+### Example

 Here's how it looks in a content script: